 For camping, the only available campground that does not require a reservation beforehand is Camp 4.
 It works on a first-come, first-served basis and fills up every morning.

 The Upper, Lower, and North Pines, Wawona, and Hodgdon Meadow, on the other hand, are the ones that work on a reservation system.
+Definitely put this park on your spring bucket list – it has some of the best California waterfalls and nature!

 2. Saguaro National Park